POWER over Right and Wrong

 To preserve local diversity and the spirit of freedom, we must combat ALL increases of federal power, whether for “good” or “bad” programs, and seek the implementation of good programs at the state level through local civic and non-profit organizations.
 This will ensure, as James Madison said, that although “factious leaders may kindle a flame within their particular States, [they] will be unable to spread a general conflagration through the other States.”

 The Original Constitution of the United States envisioned a much smaller federal government and SOVEREIGN States.
 To be sovereign means to be “master of oneself.”
 We, the People of the States, need to take back our sovereignty and decide our own moral course.
 We ought not to have passed this sacred and personal responsibility to the federal government.
-The reassertion of State Sovereignty is the means of reversing these mistakes.
+Political enlightenment and the reassertion of State Sovereignty is the means of reversing these mistakes.
 The consequences of a large federal government and weak states are too great to allow.
 States must wake up and remove themselves from the federal dole, and act to protect their citizens from a national moral tyranny.